-This approach ensures that only eligible entities, such as State, County departments or designated public entities with the capacity to meet federal requirements and deliver infrastructure projects are eligible to receive funding under the program.
-The County OOR may enter into an agreement with a participating department and directly implement the project, in whole or in part, using contracted implementation partners or vendors.
+This approach ensures that only eligible entities with the capacity to meet federal requirements and deliver mitigation projects are eligible to receive funding under the program.
+County OOR may directly implement the project, in whole or in part as determined by the executed agreement, using contracted implementation partners or vendors.